Randal K. Quarles, Vice Chair for Supervision

 Randal K. Quarles took office as a member of the Board of Governors of the Federal Reserve System on October 13, 2017, to fill an unexpired term ending on January 31, 2018.
 He was reappointed to the Board and sworn in on July 23, 2018, for a term ending January 31, 2032.
-He was sworn in as Vice Chairman for Supervision on October 13, 2017.
-His term as Vice Chairman for Supervision ends on October 13, 2021.
+He was sworn in as Vice Chair for Supervision on October 13, 2017.
+His term as Vice Chair for Supervision ends on October 13, 2021.

 Prior to his appointment to the Board, Mr. Quarles was founder and managing director of the Cynosure Group, a Utah-based investment firm.
 Before founding the Cynosure Group, Mr. Quarles was a partner at The Carlyle Group, a private equity firm based in Washington, DC.